Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Hello, Darwin," Endora popped in.

-"What's the big idea, Endora?," Darrin asked, coming around his desk.
+"What's the big idea, Endora?"
+Darrin came around his desk.

-"What on Earth are you talking about?," Endora asked.
+"What on Earth are you talking about?"
+Endora furrowed her brows.

 "You know darn well what I'm talking about," Darrin raised his voice, "You made my handkerchief disappear."